Web Video / Ponies The Anthology

 about Bronycon 2014 and an opening based on The Elder Scrolls

 that gets more and more ridiculous as it goes on.
 It ends with a note from the creators that says the stress of doing the project led them to stop production.
 The very end of the video hints at the release of a fifth installment, which was released in 2015 and runs 65 minutes.
-At Bronycon 2016, the team premiered a few clips of footage from an upcoming sixth entry in the series, to be released in 2017.
+At Bronycon 2016, the team premiered a few clips of footage from an upcoming sixth entry in the series, which premiered in 2017 and runs 65 minutes.

 The PONIES The Anthology series contains the following tropes: